renovatebot/renovate/docs/usage/getting-started/private-packages.md

 <!-- prettier-ignore -->
 !!! note
-    If you self-host Renovate, and have a self-hosted registry which _doesn't_ require authentication to access, then such modules/packages are not considered "private" to Renovate.
+    If you self-host Renovate, and have a self-hosted registry which _does not_ require authentication to access, then such modules/packages are not considered "private" to Renovate.

 ## Private Config Presets